 At St Catherine's we want all children to feel happy, safe and ready to learn.
-Our Christian values are important to us and provide the foundation for working together and flourishing.
+Our Christian values of Respect, Love, Forgiveness, Courage, Trust and Hope are important to us and provide the foundation for working together and flourishing.
 All adults at St Catherine's consistently model our school values and treat all members of the school community respectfully.

-At St Catherine's we find opportunities to grow pro-social behaviours and develop positive learning behaviours; resilience, independence, curiosity, challenge, pride and collaboration, in order to help them become healthy, positive citizens now and in the future.
+At St Catherine's, we find opportunities to grow pro-social behaviours and develop positive learning behaviours; resilience, independence, curiosity, challenge, pride and collaboration, in order to help children become healthy, positive citizens now and in the future.
 Staff have high expectations and clear routines that achieve a calm and purposeful environment.
+We have a Behaviour Curriculum to support the teaching of positive prosocial behaviour.
 We recognise that all behaviour is a form of communication and sometimes pupils may need additional support to meet our school expectations.
-In cases of children displaying anti-social behaviour, there will be a logical consequence that will help educate children on what is acceptable and keep them and others safe.
+In cases of children displaying anti-social behaviour, there will be a logical consequence that will help educate children about what is acceptable and/or a protective consequence that will keep them and others safe.
+We do not believe in punishing children when they make mistakes.